|

 There are other women out there who have prodigal offspring and wonder if they are ever coming home.
 Other moms have buried offspring.
 I recognize that pain.

-I know the pain is real and realize, (not to be cliché), that only God can heal.
+The pain is real, and I realize, (not to be cliché), that only God can heal.

 I have learned that healing can be expedited if I look outward instead of spending too much time looking in.